Updated 15 June 2026

 Editorial standards

-- Cite or remove.
-Every statistic on this site links back to its primary source.
-We cite SHRM, Robert Half, Glassdoor, Harvard Business Review, LinkedIn, the FLSA, state labor codes, and named industry associations such as the American Nurses Association, the National Education Association, the Associated General Contractors of America, and FINRA.
-Where we could not find a primary source for a number, the number does not appear.
+• Cite or remove.
+Claims about the law and about money are grounded in primary sources: the FLSA, state labor codes, IRS rollover and COBRA rules, Bureau of Labor Statistics JOLTS turnover data, and named industry associations and regulators such as the American Nurses Association, the National Education Association, the Associated General Contractors of America, and FINRA.
+Guidance about professional norms (how managers tend to react, what reads as professional) is given in plain qualitative terms rather than with invented survey precision.
+Where we could not source a number, the number does not appear.

-- Update cadence.
-Quarterly review of statute citations, industry-norm data, and primary sources.
-Sooner if a state changes a final-paycheck rule or a major HR-data publisher releases new survey numbers.
+• Update cadence.
+Quarterly review of statute citations, industry-norm guidance, and primary sources.
+Sooner if a state changes a final-paycheck rule or a regulator updates a separation-filing requirement.

 Not a law firm